thepowersgang/rust-lang_rfcs/text/0000-move-trait.md

 # Detailed design

-* Create a new built-in marker trait `Move` implemented for all types by default, and as a default bound generics.
+* Create a new built-in marker trait `Move` implemented for all types by default.
+ * This trait will act similar to `Sized` in that it is an opt-out bound on generics.
+ * Like `Send` and `Sync`, it will have a `impl Move for .. {}` implementation applying to all types by default.
-* A type which has opted out of the `Move` trait (or that contains such a type) cannot be moved out of its first memory location
+* A type which has opted out of the `Move` trait (or that contains such a type) cannot be moved out of its memory location.
- * This still allows returning such types, via a hidden output pointer.
+ * This requires that the type always (to the user code) reside in memory.
 * Introduce a new library trait `Relocate` which provides a canonical method for moving a non-`Move` object to another memory location
 ```rust
 trait Relocate